cosmas28/business-connect-v2/README.md

 to write reviews about the businesses they have interacted with.

 ### API installation
-To set up WeConnect API, make sure that you have python 3.6, postman and pip installed.
+To set up WeConnect API, make sure that you have python 3.6 or more, postman and pip installed.

 * Clone the Repo into your local directory.